TamerinTECH/claude-code-images-mcp/README.md

 When you run the installer (`install.sh` or `install.ps1`), it will:
 1. Create and configure your `.env` file
-2. Ask if you want to add the agent to Claude Code
+2. Ask if you want to add the MCP server to Claude Code
 3. Run the `claude mcp add` command for you automatically

 ### Manual Integration (Alternative Method)